Milan, Illinois Weather

 - How many rainy days does Milan get?

-- Milan averages about 67 rainy days per year.
+- Milan averages about 69 days with measurable rain or snow each year.

 - What hardiness zone is Milan?